A list of famous female authors.

-Emily Dickinson (1830–1886) American female poet.
-During her life, she wrote many short vivid poems, often on the themes of death and immortality.
-During her lifetime only a few poems were published.
-But, after her death, they gradually became popular and influential on modern poetry.
+Emily Dickinson (1830–1886) American poet.
+During her life, she wrote many short, vivid poems, often on the themes of death and immortality.
+During her lifetime only a few poems were published, but after her death, they gradually became popular and influential on modern poetry.

-Beatrix Potter (1866–1943) English conservationist and best known as the author of Tales of Peter Rabbit (1902) and other books in the series, such as The Tale of Squirrel Nutkin (1903).
+Beatrix Potter (1866–1943) English conservationist, best known as the author of Tales of Peter Rabbit (1902) and other books in the series, such as The Tale of Squirrel Nutkin (1903).
 Potter also drew the illustrations to accompany the stories.

 Gabriela Mistral (1889–1957) Chilean poet, diplomat and educator.
 Mistral was the first Latin American woman to win the Nobel Prize for Literature in 1945.

 Agatha Christie (1890–1976) British crime writer.
-Many of her books focused on series featuring the detectives ‘Poirot’ and Mrs Marple.
+Many of her books focused on series featuring the detectives Hercule Poirot and Miss Marple.

-Enid Blyton (1897–1968) British childrens writer, known for the popular childrens books – The Famous Five, and The Secret Seven.
+Enid Blyton (1897–1968) British children’s writer, known for the popular children’s book series, The Famous Five, and The Secret Seven.
 Blyton wrote an estimated 800 books over 40 years.

 Wislawa Szymborska (1923–2012) Polish poet, essayist.
 She received the Nobel Prize for Literature in 1996.
-She has been described as the ‘Mozart of Poland’ Her poetry was noted for its ironic precision, irony and ambiguity.
+She has been described as the ‘Mozart of Poland’.
+Her poetry was noted for its precision, irony and ambiguity.

 Alice Walker (1944– ) American author.
 Walker is best known for her critically acclaimed The Color Purple (1982).
-The book focuses on the experiences of coloured women in the Deep South during the 1930s.
+The book focuses on the experiences of black women in the Deep South during the 1930s.
 The book was awarded the Pulitzer Prize in 1983.

 Arundhati Roy (1961– ) Indian author and political activist.
-She is best known for her novel.
-The God of Small Things (1997), which was awarded the Booker Prize for Fiction in 1998.
-The book tells of two fraternal twins whose lives are affected by the smallest of things.
+She is best known for her novel The God of Small Things (1997), which was awarded the Booker Prize for Fiction in 1998.

 J.K.Rowling (1965– ) British author of the Harry Potter Series – one of best selling books of all time.
-Since the 7th and last in the series – Harry Potter and the Deathly Hallows (2007), Rowling has branched out into adult books – The Casual Vacancy (2012) and The Cuckoo’s Calling (2013)
+Since the 7th and last in the series, Harry Potter and the Deathly Hallows (2007), Rowling has branched out into books for adults: The Casual Vacancy (2012) and The Cuckoo’s Calling (2013), among others.